 Warning: Messing around with a household mains electrical supply is not something to be undertaken lightly.
 A 9V battery can make your tongue tingle, but 120-240V can fry it, and potentially kill you.
 If you die from doing any of this, I accept absolutely zero responsibility.
 If you don’t accept that, stop reading now.

+If you’re new to this, make sure to check out our beginner’s Arduino guide.
 Also, I wouldn’t suggest trying to control specifically your kettle (for example) due to the high current pull – a 1500W kettle will use around 12.5 Amps (depending on your national voltage level).

 Solid State Relays

 Relays are electrically controlled mechanical switches; apply a voltage to the trigger side, and the magnet inside will flip the switch mechanically.

 They come in a variety of sizes and ratings, so it’s absolutely essential that you check the total current and voltage you’re going to switch; if you try to put 240VAC through a relay rated for just 5VDC, then bad things are going to happen.

 The characteristics of a relay also mean you can’t just plug them directly to the Arduino – you need to isolate them somewhat using a transistor, and provide a “flyback” diode.
 Relays contain magnets, which are inductive, so they hold a charge of electricity.
 When you suddenly drop the charge, the inductive load escapes back to the circuit it came from, in the reverse polarity; the flyback diode protects the circuit.

 Relays can be wired up as either normally open, which means “off unless you turn them on”; or normally closed, which mean “on unless you turn them off”.